Land subsidence on the radar

 Within the next year, many new satellite missions will be launched (e.g. UMBRA) with enhanced image resolution and better temporal resolutions.
 So let’s make SAR easy and help with or fight the impact of climate change.
 It will be crucial if we hope to save our world.
 If you would like to know more about SATIM, satellite technology, or innovations in the space industry please contact us firstname.lastname@example.org

 How SAR can help seaport and maritime logistics?

-The maritime industry experienced a huge storm in 2020, which indicated the need to accelerate its digital transformation on many levels.
-The surge in trade after the first wave of the pandemic, the Suez Canal blockage, and U.S. West Coast port congestion made ports experienced a record number of vessels waiting for terminal space early in the year.
+Maritime logistics experienced a huge storm in 2020, which indicated the need to accelerate its digital transformation on many levels.
+The surge in trade after the first wave of the pandemic, the Suez Canal blockage, and U.S. West Coast port congestion made ports experienced a record number of vessels waiting for terminal space at the seaport early in the year.

 Port congestion and the resulting disruptions in global supply chains have been a constant in recent times and pose unexpected, big challenges.
 Lars Jensen, the founder of container consultancy Vespucci Maritime, has estimated that 10% of the world’s shipping capacity has been taken out due to port congestion issues.

 According to IHS Markit, the waiting time of ships in the port has doubled since 2019.
 The average number of hours spent by container ships in the port in May 2021 raised.
 The average waiting time in America is 92 h, in Northern European ports – 69 h, and 40 hours in East Asia.
 Global waterways and maritime are more complex and less predictable.
 A container congestion crisis has been brewing off the coast of Southern California for many months.

 About 20 years ago, the digital era of shipping has started.
 Many shipowners monitor ships through AIS, RF, or VMS services, and more and more ports monitor their occupancy with the use of remote systems.